U.S. Space & Rocket Center, One Tranquility Base, Huntsville, AL 35805 • (256) 837-3400 • 1-800-637-7223

 Through visually stunning imagery, and in collaboration with leading space experts, Journey to Space showcases the exciting plans NASA and the space community are working on and the challenges they must overcome to carry out missions, once considered science fiction, and now science fact, such as landing astronauts on Mars.
 The film calls attention to the reality that the space program did not die with the end of the Shuttle Program in 2011.
 It is instead, vibrantly alive.

-Quality educational documentaries presented in 3D with Xpand active 3D glasses.
+Quality educational films presented in 3D with Xpand active 3D glasses.